KaidarN/biostat625_hw/README.md

 # biostat625_hw
 biostat625_rpackage
 ## Introduction
 The package loglik models provides users with capabilities of running MLE analysis using two basic models.
 The package contains main function ll.models, an R vignette with the description of the MLE estimation process and examples as well as data sets Affairs_dataset and iris_dataset to play around with the function.
 Please follow standard installation procedure required for any R package.
 You can provide either dataset or matrix to the model, the function will automatically convert everything to a matrix of (1, X).
+For the comparison purposes it is possible to use standard OLS lm and glm regressions, however due to different estimation methods the OLS will produce slightly different results, although with the increase in sample size these differences will be smaller and smaller.

 ## Limitations
 1. Currently only two models are provided, the output consists of the point estimates and associated standard errors